syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 ---
 ## Linked Manager

-The windows from one DockingManager to another, could not be dragged and dropped by default.
-Linked Manager allows to drag and drop the windows from one DockingManager to another by awaring the TargetDockingManager list.
+The windows from one DockingManager cannot be dragged and dropped to another, by default.
+Linked Manager allows you to drag and drop the windows from one DockingManager to another by the TargetDockingManager list.

 ### Getting Started